The Insurance and Reinsurance Law Review: USA

 i Jurisdiction, choice of law and arbitration clauses

 A few key issues relating to insurance and reinsurance dispute resolution are (1) the forum in which a suit can or must be brought, (2) the law that will govern the dispute and (3) the dispute resolution process.
-In that regard, some insurance policies and most reinsurance contracts contain provisions relating to jurisdiction, choice of law or arbitration, either separately or together within a single dispute resolution clause.
-A typical forum clause, for example, requires any lawsuit related to the policy or contract to be filed in a given state or federal court.
+In that regard, some insurance policies and most reinsurance contracts contain provisions relating to jurisdiction, dispute resolution and choice of law.
+These can be included separately or together within a single dispute resolution clause A typical forum clause, for example, requires any lawsuit related to the policy or contract to be filed in a given state or federal court.
 Similarly, a typical choice of law clause dictates which jurisdiction's laws 'shall' apply to disputes arising out of the contract.
 Finally, a typical arbitration clause states that all disputes regarding the contract shall be resolved by arbitration and, in most instances, spell out certain procedures applicable to the arbitration process.

 Where those issues are not spelled out in the applicable contract, state and federal courts use a variety of legal rules for determining whether the chosen forum for a lawsuit is appropriate and choosing which state's law will apply.
 Arbitration, however, is a matter of contract or agreement; thus, a party that did not or has not agreed in its contract to arbitrate a dispute typically cannot be forced to do so.